Rafitorcha/CustomLinux/README.md

 <h1 align="center">ImplementFontER</h1>

-A shell-script that installs fonts and directories
+A shell-script that installs fonts and directories for themes, icons and fonts

 <br>